-I am an academic with a diverse background in mathematical and computational dynamical modeling, data mining, applied statistics, visual analytics, machine learning, advanced quantitative methods, and high performance computing.
-I work on a broad array of research topics, including applied modeling in the social and life sciences, with over 360 publications on a wide variety of topics.
+I am a data scientist with a diverse background visual analytics, data mining, social media analytics, machine learning, high performance computing, and mathematical and computational dynamical modeling.
+As both an academic and a consultant, I have worked on a broad array of research topics in public health and the social sciences, including crime and violence risk analyses, spread of political and partisan sentiments in a society, disease modelling, and other topics in applied modelling in the social and life sciences, with over 360 publications on a wide variety of subjects.
 My unique trans-disciplinary skill set enables me to examine a wide range of research questions that are often of broad interest and importance to policy makers and the general public.

-Through my consulting company, Towers Consulting LLC, I also provide consulting services for industry, academia, and the public and private sector in quantitative and predictive analytics, modeling, statistics, and visual analytics.
+Through my consulting company, Towers Consulting LLC, I provide consulting services for industry, academia, and the public sector in quantitative and predictive analytics, modelling, statistics, and visual analytics.
+Notable past and current clients include the VACCINE Department of Homeland Security Center of Excellence, Cure Violence Global, the Carter Center, George Washington University, and Disney.
 Prospective clients can contact me at TowersConsultingLLC@gmail.com.

-On this website I share information and computational tools related to a wide range of my research topics, including applied statistics, and mathematical and computational modeling methods.
+On this website I share information and computational tools related to a wide range of my research topics, including visual analytics, applied statistics, and mathematical and computational modelling methods.
 This website also includes material related to my lectures and seminars in statistical and computational methods in the life and social sciences.

 My CV is available here.